andreas-zeller/andreas-zeller.github.io/README.md

 * Since 2022, most of our projects focus on semantic fuzzing and debugging, centered around our all-new [ISLa specification language and input generator](https://rindphi.github.io/isla/).
 * Since 2021, my [Debugging Book](https://www.debuggingbook.org/) presents and implements techniques for automated debugging and repair, and [The Fuzzing Book](https://www.fuzzingbook.org/) introduces test generation ("fuzzing") techniques.
 Both books are interactive – you can execute and edit the code right in your browser.

+I am hiring [PhDs and PostDocs who would like to work on these topics](https://jobs.cispa.saarland/de_DE/jobs/detail/postdoctoral-researchers-for-s3-semantics-of-software-systems-227).
+Apply now!

 ## Current Papers